fitsumbabay/back-end/README.md

 -------------------------------------------------------------
 2. Weather Routes
 *GET /weather/:city*
- -Description: Retrieve weather data for a specific city.
+ - Description: Retrieve weather data for a specific city.
- -Parameters:
+ - Parameters:
-     -city (Path Parameter): The name of the city to fetch weather data for.
+     - city (Path Parameter): The name of the city to fetch weather data for.

-Expected Response:
+- Expected Response:
-Status Code: 200 OK
+- Status Code: 200 OK
-Body:
+    - Body:
 {
     "weather": [
         {